tylerthecoder/TylerCraft/DEVLOG.md

+# 05_25_25

+I've fixed up the server now and multiplayer seems to work.
+I can now also add blocks to the game again.
+I don't know what is left for things that I'm confused about, maybe I should just start cleaning everything up now.
+Could work on mobile development as well.

+List of things to do for single player:

+- Add gravity and creative mode
+- Fix movement controls
+- Add back third person view

 # 05_21_25

 I've worked on making the server runner.
 I'm relizing it doesn't make a lot of sense to serpatate out the sp-game-serivce and the runner.
 The cut between them isn't that clean.
 I will just make two different runners and then see what logic I need to abstract to make a good UI.